 Post 290 Law & Order Youth Cadet Law Enforcement Program

-~ Interviews for the 2018 Class will take place on
+~ Interviews for the 2019 Class HAVE BEEN POSTPONED DUE TO WEATHER and will take place on

 The Law & Order Youth Cadet Law Enforcement Program is a weeklong training curriculum for high school students who have completed their junior year.
 Cadets experience a life similar to a trooper-in-training, complete with daily room inspections and instruction by state police troopers on Department operations, crime scene investigations, officer survival, undercover operations, driver improvement, scuba training, defensive tactics and firearms safety.
 As part of their training, the cadets also undergo a variety of physical agility exercises used in the Virginia State Police applicant testing process.